jabel2917/JA-website/content/authors/admin/_index.md

 ## About Me

 Hello!
-My Name is Jack, and I'm testing to see if I can update this website correctly on my own.
+My name is Jack, and I’m a third-year undergraduate student at the University of Minnesota Twin Cities, majoring in Ecology, Evolution, and Behavior, with a minor in Marine Biology.
+In addition to being a marathon runner, amateur nature photographer, and scuba diver, I am extremely passionate about aquatic ecological research.
+I firmly believe in pursuing one's passion and hope to someday inspire future scientists with my own passion for research!